The Court (song): Background

 The song's "free-form, impressionistic lyric that connected to justice" concerns the balance between the necessity of the legal system and the abuse of power that happens within it.
+He said that the song was a commentary of the justice system and how its functionality is enhanced in countries with minimal corruption.
 "The Court" was partially inspired by the work of NAMATI, a charity "dedicated to putting the power of law in the hands of people."

-The song's origin point was a Cuban loop that Gabriel worked around with on a keyboard.
-Some of the first additions included improvised double-tracked vocals and piano accents for the verses, which Gabriel built around a single chord.
-Originally, the song's chorus featured drums and percussion, although these were removed on the final version.
+"The Court" began with a Cuban loop, after which Gabriel added some improvised double-tracked vocals and some keyboard ideas, including some piano accents for the verses.
+He constructed the verses around a single chord and originally included drums and percussion on the chorus, although these were later removed.
+Gabriel expressed his belief that the song "started coming together when I muted everything on the choruses."

 Over 150 tracks were required to complete the song; for certain instruments on the dark-side mix, Blake panned the delay to the right channel and applied reverb to the left channel.
 He also used a Space Echo plug-in to spread some of the audio across both channels.
-John Metcalfe and Gabriel came up with the song's orchestral arrangements, which were recorded at British Grove Studios using many members from the New Blood Orchestra.
+The signal chain for the vocals on the dark-side mix included Pensado and MEQ-5 equalizer plug-ins, the latter of which was recommended to Blake by Gabriel.
+John Metcalfe and Gabriel developed the song's orchestral arrangements, which were recorded at British Grove Studios using many members from the New Blood Orchestra.

+Artwork

-The single's cover art features the photograph "Lifting the Curse" by Tim Shaw, who created the artwork as a response to a "curse" levied by artists Gilbert & George on the Royal Academy of Arts after the institution refused to showcase their work.
+The single's cover art features the photograph "Lifting the Curse" by Tim Shaw, who created the artwork as a response to a "curse" placed by artists Gilbert & George on the Royal Academy of Arts after the institution refused to showcase their work.
 Gabriel commented that "This particular image has an unusual story attached, but I just responded to the photograph of this very strange figure that was being ritualistically burnt.
 The story behind it, I only discovered afterwards."
+The artwork also references the 2022 Russian invasion of Ukraine.
+"Lifting the Curse" was sold at the Médecins Sans Frontières (MSF) Artist Fundraiser Auction in 2024 to raise money for relief efforts in Gaza and the West Bank.

+Music video

 For the song's music video, Gabriel worked with Stability AI to launch the Diffuse Together competition allowing people to submit AI visuals that would accompany the audio of "The Court".
 The winner of this competition was Junie Lau, a director and production designer whose work has been featured in British Vogue.
 Lau utilized several AI tools, including Stable Diffusion, DreamStudio, Kaiber, Deforum, ChatGPT, Midjourney, and Dalle-2 to create the music video.